Ayomidejames/Dynamic-profile-endpoint/README.md

 🌐 Deployment

-The app can be deployed on Render, Railway, or Heroku using the included Procfile.
+The app has been deployed to Railway at https://web-production-65090.up.railway.app/me

 🧠 Author